RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 Now that we are in the Role tab, please click on the `Create Role` button.

-Click on `Another AWS Account` and add the account number on on the kubernetes configuration page (Usually: 131774410247) and then click on `Next: permissions`.
+Click on `Another AWS Account` and add the account number on on the kubernetes configuration page and then click on `Next: permissions`.

 ![Another AWS Account](./role-creation.png)